QwenLM/Qwen-Agent/benchmark/README.md

 The benchmark will run the test cases and generate the performance results.
 The results will be saved in the `output_data` directory.

 **Notes**:
 Please install `simhei.ttf` font for proper display in matplotlib when evaluating visualization task.
-You can do this by running the following code snippet:
+You can do this by preparing `simhei.ttf` (which can be found on any Windows PC) and then running the following code snippet:
 ```python
 import os
 import matplotlib